Pav-mis/wgs2tree/README.md

 ├── dog.fasta
 └── mouse.fasta
 ```
+**Multiple assemblies per sample**

-When multiple assemblies per sample are used, These should be put into a subdirectory.
+When multiple assemblies per sample are used, these should be put into a subdirectory.
 The name of the subdirectory will be used as the label for the sample in the final tree, e.g.

 ```
 inPath